ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: commit()

     Causes a transition to the Committed state.
-This function verifies attribute values, reserves the device, and commits the attribute values to the device.
-If the attribute values are all valid, NI-FGEN sets the device hardware configuration to match the session configuration.
-This function does not support the NI 5401/5404/5411/5431 signal generators.
+This method verifies property values, reserves the device, and commits the property values to the device.
+If the property values are all valid, NI-FGEN sets the device hardware configuration to match the session configuration.
+This method does not support the NI 5401/5404/5411/5431 signal generators.

     In the Committed state, you can load waveforms, scripts, and sequences into memory.
-If any attributes are changed, NI-FGEN implicitly transitions back to the Idle state, where you can program all session properties before applying them to the device.
-This function has no effect if the device is already in the Committed or Generating state and returns a successful status value.
+If any properties are changed, NI-FGEN implicitly transitions back to the Idle state, where you can program all session properties before applying them to the device.
+This method has no effect if the device is already in the Committed or Generating state and returns a successful status value.